 I have no idea what the one year mark of a successful blog looks like, but I feel incredibly fortunate to have received such a great response.
 I am especially thankful to all of you who comment regularly.
 Even when I love an article, writing a comment is often a chore.
 The fact that you take time to leave your thoughts on my posts means a great deal to me and I try very hard to respond to every comment.

 There is no new article today, though I will have a fresh Animals in Literature and History post for you on Friday.
-In the meantime, here are five of my favorite articles from my first full month of blogging way back in April of 2015!
+In the meantime, here are four of my favorite articles from my first full month of blogging way back in April of 2015!

 - Law Meets Literature: Bleak House and the British Court of Chancery.
 Posted on April 6, 2015, this article on Chancery dysfunction is actually a Reader’s Digest version of a substantive paper I wrote in my third year of law school under the supervision of the legendary Geoffrey Hazard.